yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-on-linux.md

     ```

     :::info:
-    To check that Java is installed, enter `java -version`.
+    To check that Java is installed, enter `java -version` in the command line.
 You should see a version number in the output.
     :::

 4. Download the latest IRI Java file into your `node` directory.
-Change `jake` to your Linux username and replace the `${VERSION}` variable with the [latest version](https://github.com/iotaledger/iri/releases) of the IRI.
+Replace `jake` with your username and replace the `${VERSION}` variable with the [latest version](https://github.com/iotaledger/iri/releases) of the IRI.

     ```bash
     sudo wget -O /home/jake/node/iri-${VERSION}.jar https://github.com/iotaledger/iri/releases/download/v${VERSION}/iri-${VERSION}.jar